Skip to main content

 The Architecture of Bone Health

-Understanding your requires moving beyond a simple concept of hardness.
+Understanding your bone health requires moving beyond a simple concept of hardness.
 Think of a skyscraper.
 Its strength comes from the steel framework, the internal grid that provides tensile strength, and the concrete that provides compressive strength.
 Your bones are constructed with similar principles of intelligent design.

 The primary protein of bone is collagen, which forms a flexible, cross-linked matrix, the steel framework.
 This matrix is then mineralized, primarily with calcium phosphate crystals known as hydroxyapatite, which provide the concrete-like hardness.
 A healthy bone possesses both density, from adequate mineralization, and quality, from a well-organized and resilient collagen matrix.